Britain's top diplomat raises human rights concerns with China, explores ways to boost communication

 “The fact that they are talking is a positive,” Tsang said.
 “We need to engage in conversation with China, we need to have effective communication channels with China — even if we don’t agree on anything — because China does matter.”

-Associated Press writers Simina Mistreanu in Taipei, Taiwan, and Jill Lawless and Sylvia Hui in London contributed to this report.
+Associated Press writers Simina Mistreanu in Taipei, Taiwan, and Sylvia Hui and Jill Lawless in London contributed to this report.

 Credit: AP